Automotive Mechanics and Brake Technicians Asbestos Risks

 Before the mid-1980s, the carcinogenic fiber asbestos was incorporated into thousands of products to increase durability and fireproofing.
 Subsequently, hundreds of Americans were exposed to the toxic material in the home and workplace.
 Automotive professionals, brake and clutch technicians, and home garage mechanics are particularly at risk of hazardous asbestos exposure.

-There is no safe level of exposure, leaving certain groups at increased risk of contracting asbestos-related diseases.
+There is no safe level of exposure for automotive mechanics, leaving certain groups at increased risk of contracting asbestos-related diseases.
 Continuous exposure to the carcinogenic dust can cause respiratory side effects and several long-term health complications (such as lung cancer and mesothelioma).
 Moreover, about half of mesothelioma diagnoses are directly linked to the types of occupational exposure car mechanics and automobile technicians may regularly experience.

 Mechanics may have handled the following high-risk, asbestos-containing automotive products: